8 Ways You Can Be a Voice for the Persecuted Church

 - Every month, 66 churches are attacked, burned or vandalized.

 - Each day, six Christian women are raped, sexually harassed or forced into marriage.

 - Every month, 2,800 Christians are forced to leave their home because they believe in Jesus.

-More than any time in modern history, Christian persecution is increasing worldwide.
+More than any time in modern history, Christian persecution is increasing worldwide with more and more instances of Christian torture.
 In more than 60 countries today, Christians risk isolation, ridicule, imprisonment, loss of their homes, torture, rape and even death for their faith in Jesus.